 If premises are unsafe, the landlord could be held responsible under the law of negligence for any personal injuries caused by them not maintaining the premises.

 Write to the landlord/caretaker and tell them that you are concerned for your safety and/or the safety of other residents or guests.
 Keep a copy of this letter.
-Get further advice from a Community Legal Centre if you are injured on the premises.
+Get advice from a Community Legal Centre if you are injured on the premises.

-Put the notice in writing and keep a copy.
-Make sure you take all your belongings with you – if not, it may be hard to get them back.
+Take all your belongings with you – if not, it may be hard to get them back.

 If the landlord is evicting you because they want to change the use of the premises (e.g. from a boarding house to a backpacker hostel), contact the planning section of the local council to see if they have permission.
 If they do not, ask the council to investigate.